 For example, let's say that John Doe's average earnings for three years prior to becoming disabled was only $1,000 a month.
 Two years before that, however, he averaged $5,000 a month.
 Social Security would find that his "average monthly earnings" is $5,000.
 80% of his "average monthly earnings" would told to $4,000.
 As described in the previous example, the combined total of John Doe's Workers Compensation and Social Security is $2,200.
 In this instance, Social Security would NOT reduce John Doe's benefits.
 The combined benefits from both entitlement programs ($2,200) would be less than 80% of his "average monthly earnings" ($4,000).

 Many times, Workers Compensation claimants are given the opportunity to settle their claim.
 How an attorney structures settlement can have a significant impact on that person's Social Security benefits.
-If you have any questions or concerns about your legal rights to obtain Social Security benefits, you may want to speak with an expert.
+If you have any questions or concerns about your legal rights to obtain Social Security benefits, you may want to speak with a social security disability lawyer.
 To set up an appointment for a free consultation, call the Packard law firm at (210) 340-8877.